Human Nature (Madonna song): Live performances

 The song's performance on the MDNA Tour (2012) generated controversy, as it had Madonna doing a striptease.

 Madonna has performed "Human Nature" on five of her concert tours: Drowned World (2001), Sticky & Sweet (2008―2009), MDNA (2012), Madame X (2019―2020), and Celebration (2023―2024).
 On the first one, it was given a cowgirl theme: The singer donned an American flag tank top, rhinestones, cowboy hat, and bell-bottom leather chaps.
 The number had a bondage-themed choreography with a lasso, and Madonna lap dancing a mechanical bull.
-The performance, deemed one of the night's "most startling sights" by The Guardians Alex Petridis, was included on the live video album Drowned World Tour 2001, shot at Detroit's Palace of Auburn Hills.
+The performance, deemed one of the night's "most startling sights" by The Guardians Alexis Petridis, was included on the live video album Drowned World Tour 2001, shot at Detroit's Palace of Auburn Hills.

 A remixed "Human Nature", with Madonna playing a Gibson Les Paul electric guitar and singing with vocoder effects, was included on the Sticky & Sweet Tour.
 She wore a white top hat and leather boots, while a video of Britney Spears trapped in an elevator played on the backdrops.
 According to Madonna, the video was an analogy to Spears' career; "Didn't [the video] explain what I thought?
 'I'm not your bitch, don't hang your shit on me'.
 I just think people should mind their own business and let her grow up".
 On the tour's stop at Los Angeles' Dodger Stadium, on November 6, 2008, Spears herself joined Madonna for the performance.
 Reviewing the Vancouver show, The Provinces Stuart Derdeyn panned Madonna's vocals during the "brutal" number.
 The performance was included on the Sticky & Sweet Tour live album release (2010), recorded during the four concerts in Buenos Aires, Argentina.